 Price stayed the same: →

-Since the recent price deregulation which came into effect at the start of August, one litre of ‘Special’ fuel, the most common one will now set you back Dhs2.14.
-That means that on our car, a Toyota Prado Landcruiser with a tank range of around 990km, we average 13.5litres per 100kms, so it costs us around Dhs285 to completely fill our tank, which equates to about Dhs55 more per tank this year.
+That means that on our car, a Toyota Prado Landcruiser with a tank range of around 990km, we average 13.5litres per 100kms, so it costs us around Dhs218 to completely fill our tank (vs Dhs 285 this time last year), which equates to about Dhs67 less per tank this year (woo hoo!).

 MISC GROCERY BASICS